ndri/emojicipher/README.md

 # Rules

-You enter either a-z+spaces[27 total] or emojis[1791] separated by spaces and get the opposite.
+You enter either a-z+spaces[27 total] or emojis[1791 total] separated by spaces and get the opposite.

 The emojis have to be separated by spaces, because some emojis consist of two or more characters and separating them is a nightmare.